AMSP-04/NETN-TMR/NETN-TMR.md

 1. An `InitiateTransfer` interaction is sent by a **Trigger Federate** to initiate a TMR request.
 Parameters include information on the participating federates, which object instances and what attributes to include in the transfer.
 The **Trigger Federate** generates a unique `EventId` used in all subsequent TMR interactions related to the event.
 This step is optional.
 2. A `RequestTransfer` interaction is sent by the requesting federate to the responding federate.
 If the request is the result of an `InitiateTransfer` interaction, the parameters are copied and used in the `RequestTransfer` interaction, including the `EventId`.
 If the request is not triggered, the **Request Federate** generates a unique `EventId` used in all subsequent TMR interactions related to the event.
 Three types of transfer can be requested `Acquire`, `Divest` or `AcquireWithoutNegotiating`.
 3. As a reply to a `RequestTransfer`, a **Response Federate** sends an `OfferTransfer` interaction.
 This interaction indicates if a transfer can be achieved or not.
-If the transfer can be achieved HLA ownership services are immediatly used to complete the transfer of the negotiated attributes.
+If the transfer can be achieved HLA ownership services are immediately used to complete the transfer of the negotiated attributes.

 * Before divesting instance attributes, the federate updates the attributes (HLA service Update Attribute Values)
 * After the acquisition of instance attributes, the attributes shall be updated (HLA service Update Attribute Values).